AlexKeehan/Empowerhouse/README.md

 * Admins
 * Trainers

-Volunteers can only access the calendar, modify their account details, or sign up for events.
+Volunteers can access the calendar, modify their account details, recieve notifications, create evaluations, sign documents, and sign up for events.

-Admin and Trainers can manage users, generate reports, assign users to events, reset user passwords, and modify a user's status.
+Admin and Trainers can manage users, create training periods, create courses, update courses, remove courses, generate reports, assign users to events, view evaluations, take attendance, reset user passwords, and modify a user's status.

 Only a SuperAdmin can modify a user's access level.